rodneymo/rig-monitorv2/README.md

 # rig-monitorv2
 rig-monitor implementation in Golang

 This is the rig-monitor implementation in Go.
+You can download it here:  https://github.com/rodneymo/rig-monitorv2/releases

 The currrent 2.2 version, includes the following features: